conda/conda/docs/source/admin-guide/configuration/use-condarc.rst

 .. code-block:: yaml

-  conda config --add channels r
+  conda config --add channels conda-forge

 You can also download a :doc:`sample .condarc file
 <sample-condarc>` to edit in your editor and save to your user